By Lacy Stephens, Farm to Early Care and Education Associate

 Farm to school activities offered by Taking Root Tennessee not only support the health and wellness of children, but families, early care and education providers and local growers also reap the benefits.
 One child in the program was so excited about gardening, and his mother so thrilled to see her child eating fresh vegetables, that the family is now in search of a home where they can put in a garden and grow vegetables for the whole family.

-Garden trainings offered by Taking Root Tennessee give early care and education providers the opportunity to expand their palates, as well.
+Continued from the article source, garden trainings offered by Taking Root Tennessee give early care and education providers the opportunity to expand their palates, as well.
 Never having tasted a bell pepper, one provider was convinced that they would be too spicy for the children in her care.
 After tasting the sweetness of a ripe red bell pepper at a training, she eagerly began growing them in the garden and offering them at snack time.

 As providers taste the distinct flavors of freshly grown produce and see how the children respond, they are requesting more information about how to source more fresh, local products.
 Smith and Hester happily point them towards farmers’ markets and connect them with local producers, increasing market opportunities for local growers.

 As Taking Root Tennessee demonstrates, farm to early care and education and CACFP can be valuable keys to allowing all children the opportunity to grow and eat healthy, local food.
 To learn more about getting started with farm to school activities in early care and education settings – like gardening, local procurement, and food-based activities to enhance the educational experience – download our Getting Started with Farm to Early Care and Education factsheet.
 Now is a great time to take actions that will help children celebrate great nutrition all year round!